weihaipy/saiorm/docs/index.rst

 **ATTENTION**

-- Saiorm does not convert value type in native functions and IN and other condition(eg.limit,order_by,group_by,various join).
-If you want to use the values passed from user,you must check them,because it's easily to triggering injection vulnerability.
+- Saiorm does not convert value type in native functions and IN and other condition(eg.limit,order_by,group_by,various join).If you want to use the values passed from user,you must check them,because it's easily to triggering injection vulnerability.

-- Support MySQL and PostgreSQL only,you can inherit from saiorm.base.ChainDB to support other types of database with the same API,like siaorm.PostgreSQL.ChainDB.

-- Saiorm require python3 pymysql psycopg2.

-- You can add "`" as a prefix to set the field to native function in method select and update.
+- You can add "`" as a prefix to set the field to native function in method select and update etc.

+- **SQL Server** will not get latest sql,always empty string.

 Initialization
 ~~~~~~~~~~~~~~

-saiorm.init() use MySQL by default,you could set database type by param driver explicitly.
+saiorm.init() use MySQL by default,you could set database type by param **driver** explicitly.

+If use **SQL Server**,you should pass **primary_key** to method table,because SQL Server do not support limit,we will use primary_key to implement method limit.

 use MySQL: